Be it your workplace or living area, taking precautions against fire risk is mandatory.

 By following all the fire safety regulations, businesses not only decrease the potential damage caused by fire but also reduce insurance premiums.

-The fire extinguisher is one of the prominent tools that support in eliminating spreading of fire and minimizing the potential danger along with damage.
+The fire extinguisher is one of the prominent tools that support eliminating the spreading of fire and minimizing the potential danger along with damage.

-In this blog, we have discussed the types of fire extinguishers and guidelines to maintain it effectively.
+In this blog, we have discussed the types of fire extinguishers and the guidelines to maintain them effectively.

 What Is A Fire Extinguisher?